-We aim for all our children to gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
-We want to inspire our childrens’ curiosity to know more about the past.
-We guide children to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
-It is important that our children understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
+Here at Corby Glen our aim when teaching history is to stimulate our children’s curiosity in order for them to develop their knowledge and understanding.
+Through the history curriculum, our children gain a coherent knowledge and understanding of the past in Britain and the wider world.
+We inspire children’s interest to learn more about how and why our local community, country, culture and the wider world have developed over time.
+History enables all children to develop a context for their growing sense of identity and a chronological framework for their knowledge of significant events and people.
+What they learn through history can influence their decisions about personal choices, attitudes and values.
+We teach our pupils to ask perceptive questions, think critically, weigh evidence, consider arguments, and develop perspective and judgement.
+History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.

 We aim to ensure that all our children: